Ohio State Route 2: Cleveland Memorial Shoreway

 The Cleveland Memorial Shoreway, often shortened to "the Shoreway", is a limited-access freeway in Cleveland and Bratenahl.
 It closely follows the shore of Lake Erie and connects the east and west sides of Cleveland via the Main Avenue Bridge over the Cuyahoga River.
 The entire length of the Shoreway is part of SR 2 and the Lake Erie Circle Tour; the Shoreway also carries parts of I-90 and SR 283 on its eastern side and parts of US 6 and US 20 on its western side.
 The Cleveland neighborhood of Detroit-Shoreway is named after the two roads that form the northern border, the Shoreway and Detroit Avenue.

 The Shoreway was originally constructed in 1936 under the Works Progress Administration (WPA) and was extended in both directions during the 1930s and 1940s, finally completed and widened in 1953.
 Later in the 1950s, it was connected with additional freeways.
 It was named in honor of the city's war veterans during World War II.
 Between 2014 and 2018, the West Shoreway, the portion of the Shoreway from the Cuyahoga River westward, was reconstructed in order to increase ease of access to Lake Erie; the project included a speed limit reduction and various other feature modifications, though not as many as originally planned.
-Since the reconstruction, this section is also called Edgewater Parkway, and was also given the honorary designation "Governor Richard F. Celeste Shoreway" in 2016.
+Since the reconstruction, this section is also called Edgewater Parkway.